MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 ![Car Launch](media/car-launch11.png)

-## Case study: Co-branded car launch event
+## Case study: co-branded car launch event

 *When a new Italian car, the Pagani Huayra Roadster, was introduced at the Geneva Motor Show, Eden Games released the same car exclusively at the same time in our mobile game, Gear.Club.
 Three days earlier, we did a Facebook Live stream with YouTube influencers testing the game and the riding in the car themselves.*